 Plus, because there are so many different styles of dancing, you’re sure to find one to suit you.
 You can try ballroom, Latin, ballet, salsa, tango, tap, or belly dancing; and you can learn online, via one-to-one tuition, or in a group class.

-If you’d like to get into dance, you may want to have a read of our articles; 11 dance classes for beginners and An introduction to ballroom dancing.
-And if you fancy giving belly dancing a try, why not check out the monthly session run on Rest Less Events?
+If you’d like to get into dance, you may want to have a read of our article; 11 online dance classes for beginners.
+And, why not check out the dance classes run on Rest Less Events?
+There’s everything from belly dancing to Afrofusion dance fitness sessions.

 17. Become a tour guide